agile-ts/documentation/docs/packages/vue/Introduction.md

 ### 🟦 Typescript

-The `bindAgileInstances` isn't typesafe yet.
+The Vue Integration isn't typesafe yet.
 But we are working on it.

 ## 🚀 Quick Links
 - [Installation](./Installation.md)